Prerequisite: Django-allauth setup and Configuration

 Similarly, LoginForm UserForm AddEmailForm and others can be extended.
 However, remember that when you extend these forms and link them in settings.py.
-Don’t forget to pass the original form (For example SignupForm) as a parameter to your class and sometimes you might have to handle custom validations and return user or some other value.
+Don’t forget to pass the original form (For example SignupForm) as a parameter to your class and sometimes you might have to handle custom validations and return users or some other value.
 Please refer to the source code to follow the correct flow.

 User Intervention and Custom validations:

+Let’s discuss adding custom validations and intervening in the user registration flow.
 DefaultAccountAdapter is very useful and indeed can be used to solve most of the customization problems that a user might encounter while using django–allauth.

 Example #1: Restricted List of email’s

-After figuring out a way to store and fetch the restricted list, you can use the adapters and raise validation error in the registration form when a restricted email tries to register.
+After figuring out a way to store and fetch the restricted list, you can use the adapters and raise validation errors in the registration form when a restricted email tries to register.
 Extend a DefaultAccountAdapter and override the clean_email method.
 Create an adapter.py in your project directory and extend the default adapter class.